mikesense1/SmartFlo/GITHUB_PUSH_GUIDE.md

 4. Add environment variables
 5. Deploy!

-Your PayFlow application will then be live and accessible worldwide.
+Your SmartFlo application will then be live and accessible worldwide.